 All EJF Fellowship Applicants:

-- Must attend an EJF Information Session or view the Session Video.
+- Must attend an EJF Information Session (week of Feb 1) or watch the EJF Session Webcast (link coming soon).
 Students are responsible for knowing the information provided on this website and at the Information Session, and adhering to the deadlines and rules.

 - Must complete all payroll paperwork at a required payroll session.
-Dates of payroll sessions will be announced in spring 2013.
+Dates of payroll sessions will be announced in Spring 2015.

 - Must, if traveling abroad, complete and submit all necessary international travel paperwork.
-See Internships Abroad, above, for more information.
+See Internships Abroad, below, for more information.